Sonoluminescence: Nuclear reactions

 Some have argued that the Rayleigh–Plesset equation described above is unreliable for predicting bubble temperatures and that actual temperatures in sonoluminescing systems can be far higher than 20,000 kelvins.
 Some research claims to have measured temperatures as high as 100,000 kelvins and speculates temperatures could reach into the millions of kelvins.
 Temperatures this high could cause thermonuclear fusion.
 This possibility is sometimes referred to as bubble fusion and is likened to the implosion design used in the fusion component of thermonuclear weapons.

 Experiments in 2002 and 2005 by R. P. Taleyarkhan using deuterated acetone showed measurements of tritium and neutron output consistent with fusion.
 However, the papers were considered low quality and there were doubts cast by a report about the author's scientific misconduct.
 This made the report lose credibility among the scientific community.

-On January 27, 2006, researchers at Rensselaer Polytechnic Institute claimed to have produced fusion in sonoluminescence experiments.
+On January 27, 2006, researchers at Rensselaer Polytechnic Institute in collaboration with Taleyarkin claimed to have produced fusion in sonoluminescence experiments.